mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 - uniflow: a packet has been seen in one direction; state will be kept at the device until it is explicitly cancelled or until timeout t1 elapses without a packet.
-- biflow: a packet has been seen in one direction and an indication of consent has been seen in the opposite direction; state will be kept at the device until it is explicitly cancelled or until timeout t2 elapses without a packet.
+- biflow: a packet has been seen in one direction and an indication that that the receiving endpoint wishes to continue the association has been seen in the opposite direction; state will be kept at the device until it is explicitly canceled or until timeout t2 elapses without a packet.
 - closing: an established biflow is shutting down due to an explicit close indication; state will be kept at the device until timeout t3 elapses.

+The three timeouts are defined as follows:

-t1 is the unidirectional idle timeout.
-It can be considered equivalent to the idle timeout for transport protocols where the device has no information about session start and end (e.g. most UDP protocols). t2 is the bidirectional idle timeout.
-It can be considered equivalent to the timeout for transport protocols where the device has information about session start and end (e.g.
+- t1 is the unidirectional idle timeout.
+It can be considered equivalent to the idle timeout for transport protocols where the device has no information about session start and end (e.g. most UDP protocols).
+- t2 is the bidirectional idle timeout.
+It can be considered equivalent to the timeout for transport protocols where the device has information about session start and end (e.g. TCP).
-TCP). t3 is the closing timeout: how long the device will wait for reordered packets after a stop signal.
+- t3 is the closing timeout: how long the device will account additional packets to a flow after observing a stop signal, and is generally applied to ensuring a reordered stop signal doesn't create a new flow.

 Selection of timeouts is a configuration and implementation detail, but generally t3 <= t1 < t2.

 ~~~~~~~~~~~~~
    _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _